natemella/Paper/Paper/manuscript.md

 Our study aimed to find what affects combining various molecular data types would have on Cancer Prognosis.
 Several researchers have combined clinical variables with molecular variables [@yuanAssessingClinicalUtility2014, @xieGroupLassoRegularized2019], however, no one had explored the effects of combining all molecular data types together.
 Here we have developed a technique for successfully combining molecular data.
 This technique differs from multimodal deep learning algorithms made to combine data from various tissues in that it focuses on methods for integrating purely molecular data types [@cheerlaDeepLearningMultimodal2019].
-We developed these recommendation on
- 7 cancer types and benchmarked them against all possible combinations of data type of 3 different cancer types.
-While doing this we saw that our recommendations were better than _____ % of all possible combinations (p value < 0.5).
+We developed these recommendation on 7 cancer types and benchmarked them against all possible combinations of data type of 3 different cancer types.
+While doing this we saw that our recommendations were better than _____ % of all possible combinations (p value < 0.05).

 We found that combining multiple data types increasing model performance in half the algorithms we tested.
-The max AUROC values of molecular or clinical data by itself vs combined clinical and molecular data increased from 0.760 to 0.795 which is incremental but statistically significant (p < 0.5).
+The max AUROC values of molecular or clinical data by itself vs combined clinical and molecular data increased from 0.760 to 0.795 which is incremental but statistically significant (p < 0.05).
 The median AUROC value increased from 0.58 to 6.45.
 As combinations moved past 3 combinations, 6 our the 8 algorithms decreased in their algorithm performance.

+?????
+How can I quantify the benefit of accurate cancer prognosis

- Another important issue that
- researchers hadn't ever performed is a cost-benefit analysis of the utility of multiple forms of molecular data (Do some cost benefit analysis technique).
+Another important issue not yet addressed is a cost-benefit analysis of the utility of multiple forms of molecular data (Do some cost benefit analysis technique).
 Here we explore the relative value of collecting multiple forms of molecular data types for cancer prognosis.
-While the use of hetereogenous data enhances predictions in many cases, the incremental enhancement of molecular data on average hardly justifies the cost of data collection.
+While the use of heterogeneous data enhances predictions in many cases, the incremental enhancement of molecular data on average hardly justifies the cost of data collection.
 This differs however, if researchers follow our recommendations of the optimal combinations.
 To maximize the costs vs the benefits without performing a preliminary benchmark, we recommend solely using clinical features for prediction (which in many cases, is free to collect), and maximizing the predictive abilities of clinical data through parameter optimization techniques and the use of multiple algorithms benchmarked together.
 Our studies showed that on average Glmnet worked best, but due to the high variability of algorithm performance between cancer types we recommend following our recommendations listed below.

- (INSERT TABLE WITH RECOMMENDATIONS OF WHICH ALGORITHMS TO USE WITH WHICH CANCER TYPE FOR EACH COMBINATION)

 A major benefit of our research is it's reproducibility.
 Both our code and our data our publicly accessible.
-With simple commandline inputs, researchers can download all of our data and reproduce our results.
-This enhances the transparency of our research and allows researchers to easily integrate our molecular data combination workflow into their prognosis models.
-This aids the precision medicine and prognosis communities.
+With simple command-line inputs, researchers can download all of our data and reproduce our results.
+This enhances the transparency of our research and allows researchers to easily integrate our molecular data combination workflow into their prognosis models, thus aiding the precision medicine and prognosis communities.

 Although our study provides key conclusions into improving cancer prognosis, it remains limited in various areas.
 First, our models were only tested on roughly 100 patients per cancer type.
 Increasing our sample size would likely reduce the extent of variability in our data.
 Second, our model only tested 8 machine learning algorithms.
 We felt that these algorithms are representative of the main machine learning approaches, but due to our small sample size we cannot make estimates on how the average algorithm should perform.
+Lastly, we didn’t explore feature selection techniques due to computational time required.

-Moving forward, the next steps would be to find methods for integrating image data into our model.
+Moving forward, there are several logical next steps.
+This first is to find methods for integrating image data into our model.
 This has been shown to enhance cancer prognosis with deep learning algorithms[@cheerlaDeepLearningMultimodal2019].
-It would also make sense to explore methods of adding data types together based on their predictive probabilities generated by running machine learning algorithms on the data alone.
-This would likely provide further insight of the predictive potential of data combinations if this were to enhance predictions.
+Another next step is to explore methods of adding data types together based on their predictive probabilities (generated by running machine learning algorithms on the data alone).
+This could potentially reduce the overfitting issues that occur when data sets have too many variables.
 We would additionally like to explore predicting more outcomes other than PFI such as Overall Survival (OS), Disease Free Interval (DFI), and Disease Specific-Survival (DSS).
+Doing so we further aid precision medicine and potentially help with biomarker detection.
 There is also potential to use similar approaches to ours for making machine learning predictions apart from cancer survival rates such as diagnosis, drug effectiveness, or disease predispositions.
 Integrating multiple data types will more accurately reflect the environment of the human body.

+Conclusions
+This should state clearly the main conclusions and provide an explanation of the importance and relevance of the study reported.

 **Conclusion**
+Understanding how to select, combine, and process clinical, molecular, and image data could have radical implications for cancer patients and researchers.
+Such discoveries will help researchers understand the fundamental factors that lead to cancer survival rates, drastically save researchers’ money, and provide more accurate predictions, leading to better treatments for patients.

- - The best combination of data types and algorithm is unique for each cancer type.
-The safest, cheapest data type option with effective AUROC values is clinical features.
-On average you can significantly increase the accuracy of predictions by using Glmnet and xgboost.
-When we tested our hypothesis on three untested algorithms we found ______.
+We found that the best combination of data types and algorithm is unique for each cancer type.
+However, the most cost effective prediction strategy for maximizing AUROC values is clinical features.
+On average you can significantly increase the accuracy of predictions by using Glmnet and xgboost algorithms.
+To optimize predictions up to 80%, researchers replicate our winning combinations.
+When we benchmarked out winning combinations vs all possible combinations, we found that it outperform 88% of total data type combinations.
+Using this methodology, cancer prognosis accuracy leading to better cancer treatment.

 \newpage

+List of abbreviations
+If abbreviations are used in the text they should be defined in the text at first use, and a list of abbreviations should be provided.

 # Declarations

+Declarations
+All manuscripts must contain the following sections under the heading 'Declarations':
+Ethics approval and consent to participate
+Consent for publication
+Availability of data and materials
+Competing interests
+Funding
+Authors' contributions
+Acknowledgements
+Authors' information (optional)

 ### Ethics approval and consent to participate